Become a financial contributor.

 Why support this film?

 We want our audience to feel so inspired after watching this film that they come away eager to get started.
-And like most of our films, this one will be made available free to view on YouTube to maximise the number of people it reaches.
+And like most of our films, this one will be made available free to view on YouTube to maximise its reach.

 We're also considering what kind of resource kit we might co-create with Michael to help support the emergence of similar projects across the globe – now that’s an exciting prospect!